Biomechanics And Sports | Chapter 8 | Class 12 | Notes 2026

 Importance Of Biomechanics In Sports

-Improves sports performance: Biomechanics tell us the right techniques for effective and efficient results by using minimum muscular force and getting maximum results.
+Improves sports performance: Biomechanics tells us the right techniques for effective and efficient results by using minimum muscular force and getting maximum results.

 Improvement in technique: Biomechanics helps to improve new techniques, which helps us to get more results